-Along with standardising systems of work, we also had a major digitisation drive.
+Along with standardising systems of work, we also had a major digitalisation drive.
 Engineers no longer had to go out in all kind of weather with pen and paper in hand: document review now takes place digitally.
-In this way, we made two major steps forwards at once, a big change for our organization.
+In this way, we made two major steps forwards at once, a big change for our organisation.

 Our vision for engineering document management

 Our vision for engineering document management is based on our customers’ experiences and Cadac Group’s expertise.
 We are ISO 9001 certified and, as such, we need to have all these aspects under control.
 It's not just for us.
 Our customers get a direct benefit from effective quality control and clear audit trails for document flows.

 We have a yearly audit to analyse all aspects of our technical document production.
 We wanted to upgrade the production process for these documents.
 Processing and updating comments on our documents also had to be traceable within an audit trail.
 We needed to show who made what comment when and what was done about that comment.
 These two steps would not only benefit us internally, but would also deliver better quality for our customers.